janmarthedal/janmr.com/_posts/2014-06-03-structure-of-a-multiple-precision-library-in-cpp.markdown

 It is a method's responsibility to handle memory management and to live up to the preconditions of the low-level functions, when used.

-Consider adding two numbers as an example.
+Consider adding two numbers.
 We wish to have a statement such as

 {% highlight cpp %}
 r.add(a, b);